Characterization of SRB Measures for Random Dynamical Systems in a Banach space: Nonuniform hyperbolic theory

-\begin{lemma} The set $\cS$ is random compact, and so is measurable with $\mu(\cS)>0$. \end{lemma} \begin{proof} By Proposition \ref{Prop:random compact}, it suffices to show that, for every open set $U$ of $\cB$ the set $\{\omega:S_{\om}\cap U\neq \varnothing\}$ is measurable.
+\begin{lemma} The set $\cS$ is random compact, and so it is measurable with $\mu(\cS)>0$. \end{lemma} \begin{proof} By Proposition \ref{Prop:random compact}, it suffices to show for every open subset $U$ of $\cB$ the set $\{\omega:S_{\om}\cap U\neq \varnothing\}$ is measurable.
 By the construction of $\cS$, we have